1919 Alabama Crimson Tide football team: Before the season

 After the departure of Thomas Kelley as head coach of the Crimson Tide following their 1917 season, then athletic director B. L. Noojin was chosen as his successor.
-However Noojin never led the team as head coach since the 1918 season was canceled due to the effects of World War I. When football was reinstated for the next season, Xen C. Scott was hired to serve as head coach in May 1919.
+However Noojin never led the team as head coach since the 1918 season was canceled due to the effects of World War I; multiple opponents had cancelled their contests against Alabama and there was a military policy that only allowed for the team to practice for less than one hour per week.
+When football was reinstated for the next season, Xen C. Scott was hired to serve as head coach in May 1919.
 Scott had previously served as head coach of the Cleveland Naval Reserve team that upset the national champion Pittsburgh Panthers to close their 1918 season.
 Scott had also previously served as head coach for both Western Reserve University (1910) and the Case Institute of Technology (1911–1913) in Cleveland.

-Scott opened his first fall practice on September 1.
+Scott opened his first fall practice on September 1, 1919.
 At that time, ten players from previous Alabama squads returned and included T. L. Brown, Jack Hovater, Walter E. Hovater, Ralph Lee Jones, Mullie Lenoir, Emmet Noland, J. T. O'Connor, Ike Rogers, Tram Sessions and Riggs Stephenson.
 After two weeks of practice, Scott divided the players into four teams in order to determine starting line-ups.
 At his time Scott also did not utilize a quarterback, but instead would simply snap the ball directly to the runner.
 Before game preparation began for their game against Birmingham–Southern, Ike Rogers was selected as team captain for the season by the returning lettermen on September 25.
 Rogers was previously elected to serve as team captain for the 1918 season that was canceled.

+1918 schedule (cancelled)

+In December 1917, Alabama released its tentative schedule for the 1918 season.
+At that time, the Crimson Tide were scheduled to open the season against Kentucky in Tuscaloosa and play Vanderbilt at Dudley Field.
+In the February that followed, the official schedule was released that featured four games in Tuscaloosa, two in Birmingham and one on the road.